ddebrup/Wordadora/README.md

 # Wordadora - Vocabulary Builder
 ## The next-door Vocabulary Teacher
-Read some books, articles or blogs, and came across some new words?
+Read some books, articles, or blogs, and came across some new words?
 Wanna know what they meant?
 Wordadora comes to your rescue.

 #### Wordadora is your next-door Vocabulary Teacher, built into codes, made with love, just for you!
 With it offering a range of smart features, the main word base upon which it functions on can be modified as per the user choice.